-- Using the Knowledge Base: Depending on your current implementation challenges, you may need some more resources so you can teach 1:1 with your VEX IQ robot.
-The Knowledge Base is a library of information for all things VEX.
-Like any library, the Knowledge Base can be used for reference, but it can also be used for teaching and learning.
-Go here for more activities that students can complete with the Knowledge Base.
+- Using the VEX Library: Depending on your current implementation challenges, you may need some more resources so you can teach 1:1 with your VEX IQ robot.
+The VEX Library is a library of information for all things VEX.
+Like any library, the VEX Library can be used for reference, but it can also be used for teaching and learning.
+Go here for more activities that students can complete with the VEX Library.

 Continue reading below for more information on how any of these options for going 1:1 with your VEX IQ robot can be successfully implemented.